vlicus/back_up_exercise/README.md

 ### 4. Cron Job Scheduling
 Instructions for scheduling the Bash scripts using cron jobs are outlined.
 The schedule involves performing a full backup once per week and an incremental backup every day.

-## Instructions for Submission
-Ensure all documentation is in Markdown format.
-Submit the documentation and scripts to a remote repository by the specified deadline.

 ## Usage
 Follow the step-by-step instructions in each section to understand backup concepts, perform CLI operations, and automate backups using Bash scripts.
 Adjust the cron job schedule as needed.